deepcausality-rs/sites/web/content/en/blog/announcement-effect-ethos.md

 can query the context, obtain relevant current information, e.g., current speed, location, and time, and then make a decision based on its internal normative logic.

-### Resolving Normative Conflicts

-Real-world ethical decisions are rarely simple.
+Real-world decisions are never simple.
 A system may face multiple, conflicting rules simultaneously.
 The true power of the Effect Ethos lies in its ability to resolve these conflicts using a formal, deterministic calculus inspired by established principles in logic and legal theory: